 Applicants should be high calibre graduates with the personal, intellectual and interpersonal qualities necessary for leadership.
 Chevening Scholars come from over 150 countries worldwide (excluding the USA and the EU), and this year the Scholarships will support more than 1,500 individuals.

-For information on applying for a Chevening Scholarship for 2018-2019, please review the application guidelines on the Chevening Scholarships websites.
+For information about applying for a Chevening Scholarship for 2024-2025, please review the application guidelines on the Chevening Scholarships websites.

 The majority of funding comes from the Foreign and Commonwealth Office.
 However, individual awards are co-sponsored by a wide range of international and local sponsors.